Three Shires Head Walk

 1. Go back to stage 2

-Having gone through the kissing gate, follow the grassy path across open ground, which curves to the right, and gradually climbs towards the ridge ahead.
-The ground here can get very wet and boggy in places after rain, and the path may be hard to follow.
-You've a good chance of hearing and seeing breeding Curlews here in the summer.
+Having gone through the kissing gate, follow the grassy path across open ground, which curves to the right and gradually climbs towards the ridge ahead.

-2. About 300 metres from the kissing gate, as the path rises towards an obvious gate on the horizon ahead, fork left onto another grassy path at an indistinct junction.
-Don't continue on the path towards the visible gate (marked with crosses on the photo), as this is not the right of way.
+2. About 300 metres from the kissing gate, as the path rises towards an obvious gateway on the horizon ahead, fork left onto another grassy path at a junction (a waymarker post points the way).

-3. After about 100 metres, the path reaches the top of the slope and crosses a newly-built stone wall using a stone step-stile, followed by a fence with a second stile (and dog gate).
-Shutlingsloe (the obvious hill on the horizon) comes clearly in to view here.
-Cross both stiles, then bear slightly left to continue along the obvious grassy path, heading almost directly towards Shutlingsloe.
+3. After about 100 metres, the path reaches the top of the slope and crosses a broken-down stone wall, followed by a fence with a stile (and dog gate).

-5. Having crossed the stile, continue along the well formed path, crossing first a long section of boardwalk, then two shorter sections.
-Despite the boardwalk, the path in this area can get very wet and boggy after rain.
 Continue along the path for about 150 metres from the stile, until you reach a gate across the track, just before a small stone building.

 6. Go through the gate, and continue to follow the path, passing the small stone building on your left.

 7. After passing the small stone building, continue following the path, gradually downhill now, until you reach a gate across the path at the edge of the forest, circled in the photo (about 200 metres from the building).
-This section of the path can be very wet and boggy after rain.

-8. Go through the gate (often muddy beneath), and continue among trees down a very stony track for about 30 metres, until you meet a minor road.
 This short section of track can be quite wet and slippery, even after an extended dry spell.

-9. Turn right onto the road (next to a Peak District and Northern Counties Footpaths sign, number 132).
 Follow the road about 150 metres downhill to a road junction (ignoring the stony track that climbs away from the road to the right).

 10. Turn right at the road junction, in the direction indicated by the road sign ("Macc.
-Forest 2¾"), and keep on the road as you pass the numerous buildings of Crag Hall on your left.
-Continue along the road as it gently climbs through a wooded area for the next 150 metres, then levels out a little after leaving the trees.
+Forest 2¾"), and keep on the road as you pass the numerous buildings of Crag Hall on your left, and a colourful display of Rhododenrons (from mid-May through June) on the bank to your right.

 11. Continue along the road, which starts to descend quite steeply about 300 metres after leaving the trees.
-Clough House Farm and Car Park (your starting point), is now clearly visible ahead and to the left.

-12. After another 300 metres on the road, you'll reach the entrance to Clough House Car Park on the left.
-If the weather's good, this is a pleasant spot (with picnic tables) to relax following your walk out to Three Shires Head and back.
+If the weather’s good, this is a pleasant spot (with picnic tables) to relax following your walk out to Three Shires Head and back.